Seville Taxi Guide - Getting a Taxi in Seville – Tips

 Apps to book

-Free Now (the international MyTaxi app) lets you see ETA, compare drivers, and pay by card.
-Cabify is another option used by international passengers.
-Open the app, enter your location, and choose a car that fits your group.
-Apps are especially useful when you arrive at night or near the riverfront where curb service may be slower.
-For more deals, the app often offers promotions for late rides, and you can select a car located closest to your destination.
+Free Now is great – you can see the estimated time of arrival, compare drivers, and pay by card.
+Cabify is another option that travelers often use.
+Just pop in your location, pick a car that fits your group, and you're set.
+Apps are lifesavers if you arrive late at night or if you're near the riverfront where it can be harder to find a taxi on the street.
+A lot of times, these apps will offer promotions for late rides, and you can pick the car that's closest to you.

-Accessibility and language: many taxis are accessible for wheelchairs, and drivers often know common destinations in the historic center.
-If you dont know the exact pickup spot, ask the stand staff or use the app to set a precise location.
-The river Guadalquivir area offers several hubs along the promenade, so you can look for a car near the Torre del Oro or Puente de Isabel II. источник local taxi association notes that meters set by zone keep fares predictable across the city.
-For a smooth start, know the best pickup spots at the airport and Santa Justa station.
+Good to know: lots of taxis can handle wheelchairs.
+Drivers usually know the popular spots in the historic center.
+Not sure about the exact pickup spot?
+Ask the staff at the taxi rank or use the app to set a precise location.
+The Guadalquivir River area has several hubs along the promenade, so you can hunt for a car near the Torre del Oro or Puente de Isabel II.
+Local taxi associations note that zone-based meters keep fares pretty consistent across the city.
+For a smooth start, figure out the best pickup spots at the airport and Santa Justa station.
+I always do that first.

-Recommendation: Always head to the official taxi ranks outside Seville’s airport (SVQ) Arrivals and outside Santa Justa railway station, and use the hotel lobby pickup or concierge to arrange a licensed taxi.
-This guarantees a professional, meter-based service with transparent pricing and reliable availability here and now.
+Always head to the official taxi ranks outside Seville’s airport (SVQ) and Santa Justa railway station.
+At hotels, use the lobby pickup or have the concierge arrange a licensed taxi.
+Seriously, it's the way to go.
+You're guaranteed a professional, metered service with clear pricing and reliable availability.

 Airport and railway pickup points